BuildMetricLab

 Frequently asked questions

-Are renovation carbon footprint calculator results accurate enough to order materials?
+Are renovation carbon footprint calculator results accurate enough to make decisions on?

 Does this replace professional advice?